 High-yield dividend stocks tend to be more volatile than the market as a whole.
 This means that they are riskier investments but also have the potential for higher returns.

 Another thing to consider is that high-yield dividend stocks are often mature companies with slower growth rates.
 This can make them less exciting to investors who are looking for high-growth stocks.

 Now that you know the pros and cons of high-yield dividend stocks, here are a few examples of companies that fit this description (at the time of writing).

 – AT&T (T) 5.31%

 – ExxonMobil (XOM) 3.55%

 – Johnson & Johnson (JNJ) 2.56%

 These are just a few examples of high-yield dividend stocks.
 There are many other companies out there that offer attractive dividend yields.
 The key is to do your research and only invest in companies you understand and believe to be high-quality businesses.

-In conclusion, getting dividend data on google sheets using google finance is not possible.
+In conclusion, getting dividend data on Google Sheets using Google Finance is not possible.
 However, you can get this information using the Wisesheets add-on, which provides real-time and historical dividend data for stocks across 50+ exchanges.
-This guide showed you how easy it is to get this valuable information that can help you make better investment decisions, as well as why getting this information matters and how to use it to make smarter dividend stock investments.
+This guide showed you how easy it is to get valuable information that can help you make better investment decisions, why it matters, and how to use it to make smarter dividend stock investments.